theangelaluo/desktop-sms-messenger/readme-part1.md

   [Horizonstarter AJAX].
 - Make message send happen via AJAX, and make incoming messages show up in (quasi) real time using AJAX, as in [Horizonstarter AJAX].
-- Allow sending messages to multiple users at once.
-- Create true multi-party "threading" functionality: if a user composes a message to contacts A, B, and C, then if _any_ of those contacts responds to the message, it goes to _everyone_ on the thread.

 [Horizonstarter AJAX]: https://github.com/horizons-school-of-technology/week03/tree/master/day5/horizonstarter-ajax